AdrianoRuberto/HEIG-IoT/specifications_api_endpoints.md

 - **parking**		*int*
 - **time**			*int* (timestamp UTC Unix)

-##/api/parktime
+##/api/vehicule
-Get the mean parking time for a certain car, if specified, or for each car otherwise for a certain period.
+Get the list of vehicules that was present during the specified period.
-Return the mean parking time of a/each car for the specified period.
+Return a list of vehicules.

 - **parking**		*int*
 - **from**			*int* (timestamp UTC Unix)